-Page is a small town with lots of hotels — use Roomkey to filter through the options and easily find the hotel that meets your travel needs.
-For me, it was a hotel right in the center of Page with free breakfast!
+Page is a small town with lots of hotels and we selected a hotel right in the center of Page with free breakfast!
 There isn’t much to do in Page itself but staying here will allow the opportunity to visit Horseshoe Bend and Antelope Canyon in the same day.
 Plan to visit Horseshoe Bend for sunrise, and eat breakfast at your hotel afterward.
 Head to Antelope Canyon after you check out for your tour around noon.
 You may even have time for a nap in between breakfast and your Antelope Canyon tour!
 It’s the perfect way to see two beautiful sites in one day.

 Grand Canyon National Park – North Rim

 If you have some extra time, drive over to the north rim of the Grand Canyon.
 The canyon looks a bit different from this angle – it’s still vast and beautiful but greener.
 Bright Angel Point is a quick and easy walk from the North Rim Lodge for a view of the wide canyon.
 Don’t be fooled; it is quite high up and the height definitely had me a little weak in the knees!

 This 5 day American southwest road trip guide may not have every national park or famous natural features in the area, but it’s a great place to start.
 No matter how long you stay, you’ll feel a newfound infatuation with this part of the US and world.